coryknapp/vim-comment-blocks/README.md

 ## Usage

-In normal mode, `g/` will add a ` //`to the end of the current line, padding spaces as necessary to align with the comment block above.
+* In normal mode, `g/` will add a ` //`to the end of the current line, padding spaces as necessary to align with the comment block above.
+* Comments will automatically wrap at 80 characters.

 ## Contributing